Mayank-508/FunFeed/Funfeed-main/README.md

-# Skyfeed - A Modern Social Media Platform
+# Funfeed - A Modern Social Media Platform

 A full-stack social media application built with React, Node.js, and MongoDB, featuring real-time interactions, image uploads, and a modern responsive UI.